 - Shortness of breath

 - Skin dryness

 Scars and wounds

-A wound is a physical injury to the body that causes disruption in body structure.
-The wound may be present only under the skin, may affect only the skin surface, or may involve both.
-An incision from surgery is a wound.
-A wound also can be caused by a fall or accident, tumor growth, pressure on bony areas, or the side effects of radiation therapy.
-Proper care for a wound is important to protect the wound from infection and help it heal.
+A wound is a physical injury to the body that disrupts its structure.
+The wound may be under the skin, may affect only the skin surface, or might involve both.
+An incision (cut) from surgery is a wound.
+A wound also can be caused by a fall or accident, tumor growth, pressure on bony areas, or radiation therapy.
+Proper care for a wound is important to protect it from infection and help it heal.
 Scars are healed wounds.